 Three stately homes are available for ministerial use in accordance with the wishes of their former owners.
 They are not owned by the Government but are administered by trustees.
 Chequers in Buckinghamshire has been used by successive Prime Ministers.
 Chevening in Kent is traditionally allocated to Foreign Secretaries although its use is now divided between the present Foreign Secretary, the Secretary of State for Exiting the European Union and the Secretary of State for International Trade.
 Dorneywood in Buckinghamshire is by convention placed at the disposal of the Chancellor of the Exchequer.

 The 2015 Ministerial Code sets out rules and guidance on the use of official residences.
-Ministers who occupy residences are unable to claim claim accommodation expenses from the Independent Parliamentary Standards Authority (IPSA).
-They must also ensure they meet all personal tax liabilities, including council tax, if the residence is deemed to be there main residence.
+Ministers who occupy residences are unable to claim accommodation expenses from the Independent Parliamentary Standards Authority (IPSA).
+They must also ensure they meet all personal tax liabilities, including council tax, if the residence is deemed to be their main residence.

 Government property is not generally allowed to be used for party political purposes.
 However, the Ministerial Code makes an exception for official residences.
 The code states that if a minister hosts Party or political events in these residences it should be at their own or Party expense with no cost falling to the public purse.